aZholtikov/zh_gateway/README.md

 ## Notes

+1. ESP-NOW mesh network based on the [zh_network](http://git.zh.com.ru/alexey.zholtikov/zh_network).
-1. For initial settings use "menuconfig -> ZH Gateway Configuration".
+2. For initial settings use "menuconfig -> ZH Gateway Configuration".
-2. To restart the gateway, send the "restart" command to the root topic of the gateway (example - "homeassistant/gateway/70-03-9F-44-BE-F7").
+3. To restart the gateway, send the "restart" command to the root topic of the gateway (example - "homeassistant/gateway/70-03-9F-44-BE-F7").
-3. To update the gateway firmware, send the "update" command to the root topic of the gateway (example - "homeassistant/gateway/70-03-9F-44-BE-F7").
+4. To update the gateway firmware, send the "update" command to the root topic of the gateway (example - "homeassistant/gateway/70-03-9F-44-BE-F7").
 The update path should be like as "https://your_server/zh_gateway_esp32.bin".
 The online status of the update is displayed in the root gateway topic.

 ## Build and flash